lonnen/dotfiles/README.md

 Lonnen forked this repo from [Ben "cowboy" Alman](https://github.com/cowboy/dotfiles) and customized it.
 It's probably safe to assume any first person writing was done by Ben.

 Reducing the amount of manual work to set up and maintain machines is the goal.
-[Boxen](https://github.com/boxen/) is a good start, but it falls short on dotfile management.
 Cowboy said it well:

 > I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
 In addition, I wanted to be able to re-execute that command at any time to synchronize anything that might have changed.
 Finally, I wanted to make it easy to re-integrate changes back in, so that other machines could be updated.